JGohr/Network-Notes/Obsidian/Network Plus Notes/DNS.md

 External DNS Records created around the domain names from a central authority

-TTL: Tells the DNS resolver how long to cache a query before req a new one
+TTL (Time To Live): Tells the DNS resolver how long to cache a query before req a new one

 DNS Cache/Resolver: Makes a local copy of every DNS entry it resolves as you connect to the internet